-The company has an adequate system of internal control

-in place, which has been designed to provide a reasonable assurance with regard to maintaining of proper accounting controls, monitoring of operations, protecting assets from unauthorized use or losses, protecting assets from unauthorized use or losses, compliance with regulation and for ensuring reliability of financial reporting.
+The company has an adequate system of internal control in place, which has been designed to provide a reasonable assurance with regard to maintaining of proper accounting controls, monitoring of operations, protecting assets from unauthorized use or losses, compliance with regulation and for ensuring reliability of financial reporting.
 The Internal Audit function is carried out by independent firm of Chartered Accountants.
 The scope and authority of the Internal Audit is defined by the Audit Committee.
 The Internal Audit Reports are placed before the Audit Committee for its review and the Internal Auditors attends the Audit Committee meetings.

-DIRECTORS / KEY MANAGERIAL PERSONNEL:
+DIRECTORS/KEY MANAGERIAL PERSONNEL: